tu-team/2/doc/emotions/affective and appraisal aspects/appraisal.md

 ![appraisal in model of six](appraisal_in_model_of_six.png)

-Firstly: stimulus is appraised non-consciously this could be interpreted like signal processing in spinal cord, hypothalamus, amygdala, we correspond these subsystems with instinctive layer of Minsky's thinking model (model of six), see [emotionmachine].
-This first affective appraisal starts neuromodulation [cubeofemotions] and cognitive appraisal that takes place in frontal cortex and cingulate cortex which in their turn corresponds to: learned reactions, deliberative, reflective thinking, self-reflective thinking, self-conscious reflections layers of Minsky's model of six.
+Firstly stimulus is appraised non-consciously this could be interpreted like signal processing in spinal cord, hypothalamus, amygdala secondly stimulus is processed  we correspond these subsystems with instinctive layer of Minsky's thinking model (model of six), see [emotionmachine].
+This first affective appraisal triggers neuromodulation [cubeofemotions] and then cognitive appraisal that takes place in frontal cortex and cingulate cortex which in their turn corresponds to: learned reactions, deliberative, reflective thinking, self-reflective thinking, self-conscious reflections layers of Minsky's model of six.
 Cognitive appraisal usually is associated with much longer process than instinctive affective appraisals that could influence non-conscious processes and emotional state.
+After this cognitive reappraisal could change the emotional state taking in account some deliberative assessment of the stimulus and the personality relation with it.

 ##Non-conscious appraisal